wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_procedure_reflection.md

 {align="left"}
         wamp.reflect.on_define

-A topic or procedure has been unfined from reflection:
+A topic or procedure has been undefined from reflection:

 {align="left"}
         wamp.reflect.on_undefine